 Vegetables -Don’t skip Basil!
 Because this dish is basically spicy noodles with basil fragrant.
 Thai basil or Thai holy basil leaves are ideal to use but what’s important is to add any basil you can find.
 You will also need fresh chilies and spring onions to enhance the flavour.

-Drunken Noodles Sauce- Fish sauce, oyster sauce, light and dark soy sauce will be needed for the sauce.
+Drunken Noodles Sauce- Fish sauce, oyster sauce, white sugar ( or brown sugar ) , light soy, and dark soy sauce will be needed for the sauce.
 Details are written in the recipe card below.

 Here is more of our family's favourite Asian Rice Noodles Recipes you might like: